Public Records Request Administrative Policy

 - The actual cost of digital media device, container used to mail the copies and the actual certified mail postage or delivery charge;

-Before beginning to make copies available, the Library may require a deposit of up to ten percent (10%) of the estimated costs of copying, scanning, or transmitting all the records selected by the requestor.
+- The actual cost of data compilations prepared or accessed as a customized service.
+(Cost is in addition to the above fees for copies.)The Library does not charge for public inspection of a record or for locating a record.
+The Library may waive fees for a request of 20 pages or less.Upon request, the Library will provide a summary of the applicable charges before copies are made and the requestor may revise the request to reduce the number of copies.Before beginning to make copies available, the Library may require a deposit of up to ten percent (10%) of the estimated costs of copying, scanning, or transmitting all the records selected by the requestor.
 The Library may also require payment of the remainder of the copying/scanning/transmitting costs before providing all the records, or the payment of the costs of copying/scanning/transmitting an installment before providing that installment.
 Payment may be made by cash, check, or money order made payable to the Sno-Isle Libraries.
 Credit/debit cards are not accepted for payment of copies.

 Outside Vendors.
 The Library is not required to copy/scan records at its own facilities.
 The Library, at its discretion, can send the project to a commercial copying/scanning center and bill the requestor for the amount charged by the vendor.
 The Library can arrange with the requestor to pay the vendor directly.